multi-learn/summit/docs/source/tutorials/example4.rst

 The bare necessities
 --------------------

-At the moment, in order for the platfro to work, the dataset must satisfy the following minimum requirements :
+At the moment, in order for the platform to work, the dataset must satisfy the following minimum requirements :

 - Each example must be described in each view, with no missing data (you can use external tools to fill the gaps, or use only the fully-described examples of you dataset)
 - ?